WICG/view-transitions/scoped-transitions.md

 [`document.startViewTransition()`][document-SVT], except that we are now calling `startViewTransition()` on an arbitrary HTML element instead of the document.

-That element becomes the **scoped transition root** for the transition, which means that it will host the [`::view-transition`][v-t-pseudo] pseudo-element tree, and act as a container for the transition animations.
+That element becomes the "scope" for the transition, which means that it will host the [`::view-transition`][v-t-pseudo] pseudo-element tree, and act as a container for the transition animations.